joelBIT/8-bit-catalog-next/README.md

 ## Introduction

 The 8-bit Catalog is a searchable library of games released for the Nintendo Entertainment System.
+The React framework Next.js is used for both frontend and backend.
+The Postgres database in Supabase is currently used to persist data.
 This project is a work in progress.

 <br>